 You’ve decided you’re a writer, and you’re going to send your work out to publishers, hoping for the glories of publication and likely ill-prepared for the realities of rejection.
-You, sir or madam, have taken your first step on the path of rejectomancy.
+You have taken your first step on the path of rejectomancy.

-Like anything else, rejectomancy is a skill that must be practiced, and the only way to practice it is to receive the literary equivalent of a kick in the junk, over and over and over again.
-You see, rejectomancy is not a measure of your talent or even your success—though, those things often come with the higher levels of rejectomancy—it is a measure of your endurance and perseverance against a relentless assault on your pride, self-worth, and even your very identity.
-The rejectomancer has developed a toughened skin that can turn aside the sting of rejection letters, the pain of bad reviews, and the emotional trauma of harsh criticism.
-He learns from rejection, grows stronger from it, but he does not let it deter him.
+Like anything else, rejectomancy is a skill that must be practiced, and the only way to practice it is to be told “this is not for us” and “we’re going to pass” over and over and over again.
+You see, rejectomancy is not a measure of your talent or even your success—though, those things often come with the higher levels of rejectomancy—it is a measure of your perseverance against the relentless grind of the submission process.
+The rejectomancer has developed a toughened skin that can turn aside the sharp sting of rejection letters and the mental fortitude to endure the sometimes years-long wait for a response to a submission.
+The rejectomancer learns from rejection and grows stronger from it.

 How do you become a rejectomancer?
-You submit work and get rejected.
-Each rejection earns you vital experience that propels you down the path of rejectomancy, allowing you to stand up to more and more abuse, until, finally, only the most brutal of critics wielding the most lethal of rejections can touch you.
+You submit work and get rejected (mostly).
+Each rejection earns you vital experience that propels you down the path of rejectomancy, allowing you to stand up to more and more disappointment, until, finally, rejections are no more than minor irritations along the path of writerly achievement.

 And a quick disclaimer:

-Of course, I do not mean to imply that your rejectomancy level is, in any way, a real measure of your writing ability.
-This whole thing is just a way to have a bit of fun with the often painful reality of literary rejection.
-So, please, don’t take it seriously or anything.
+Of course I do not mean to imply your rejectomancy level is in any way a real measure of your writing ability.
+This whole thing is just a way to have a some fun with the often painful reality of literary rejection.
+So, please, don’t take this seriously or anything.

-XP: You gain rejectomancer experience points for surviving rejection.
-Things like rejection letters, bad reviews, and other types of criticism add to your point total.
-Awesome things like acceptance letters and good reviews also add to your point total (because nothing makes you stronger like success).
-Making stupid mistakes, like not following submission guidelines or publicly responding to a negative review (maybe the biggest mistake an author can make) deduct rejectomancy points, possibly undoing all your hard work.
+XP: You gain rejectomancer experience points by submitting work and surviving rejection.
+Rejection letters, long waits, and story withdrawals add to your point total.
+Awesome things like acceptance letters and contest wins also add to your total (because nothing makes you stronger like success).

 Resistance: This indicates the relative thickness of the rejectomancer defenses against rejection.
 Below is a more detailed summary of the rejectomancer at various milestone levels.

-So, how do you get that precious rejectomancer XP?
+So, how do you get that precious rejectomancer experience points?
 By doing things that writers do: submitting your work, getting rejection letters, getting acceptance letters, and so on.
-But hold on there; you can also lose rejectomancer XP for FTFFD (failure to follow fucking directions) and SSD (special snowflake disorder) when it comes to things like submission guidelines.
-Here’s a short list of way to gain and lose points with links to the posts covering each topic.
-I’ll be updating this table as I add more posts.
+Here’s a list of ways to gain XP with links to the posts covering most of these topics.
+I’ll update this table as I add more posts.